 - a.
-Before beginning the EAR process, the AC must explain to every applicant, and his or her parent, guardian if a minor, or other representative, that two of the EAR questions (those related to age and low-income status) may result in answers disclosing that the applicant has a disability.
+Before beginning the eligibility requirements process, the AC must explain to every applicant, and his or her parent, guardian if a minor, or other representative, that two of the eligibility requirements questions (those related to age and low-income status) may result in answers disclosing that the applicant has a disability.
 The AC must also explain the four principles that apply to all medical and disability-related questions in Job Corps.
 See Section 1.2, R7.b below. - b.
-Asking About Disability of determining eligibility, however, ACs may invite an applicant to disclose whether he or she has a disability:
+Asking About Disability

 In general, ACs may not ask whether an applicant is an individual with a disability or about the nature and severity of a disability prior to conditional enrollment in Job Corps.
-(An applicant is conditionally enrolled in Job Corps when additional documentation or information is needed to confirm that the applicant meets all the admissibility requirements.)
-At two points in the process
+(An applicant is conditionally enrolled in Job Corps when additional documentation or information is needed to confirm that the applicant meets all the eligibility requirements.)
+At two points in the process of determining eligibility, however, ACs may invite an applicant to disclose whether he or she has a disability: